- Search The Registry

 *Independence Day 1867, the political term scalawag is briefly defined.
 A Scalawag was a white-American Southerner who supported Blacks after the American Civil War.

-Like the term carpetbagger, the word has a history of use as a slur in Southern one-sided debates.
+Like the term carpetbagger, the word has a history of use as a slur in one-sided Southern debates.
 The opponents of the scalawags claimed they were disloyal to traditional values.
 The term is commonly used in historical studies as a neutral descriptor of Southern white Republicans, although some historians have discarded the term due to its history of pejorative connotations.
 Scalawag, originally referring to low-grade farm animals, was adopted by their opponents to refer to Southern whites who formed a Republican coalition to take control of their state and local governments.

-Among the earliest uses in this meaning were references in Alabama and Georgia newspapers in the summer of 1867, first referring to all Southern Republicans, then later restricting it to only white ones. from 1863 to 1869, after Lincoln’s assassination, Andrew Johnson modified policies designed to bring the South back to normal as soon as possible, while the Radical Republicans used Congress to block the president, impose harsh terms, and upgrade the rights of the Freedmen.
+Among the earliest uses of this meaning were referenced in Alabama and Georgia newspapers in the summer of 1867, first referring to all Southern Republicans, then later restricting it to only white ones. from 1863 to 1869, after Lincoln’s assassination, Andrew Johnson modified policies designed to bring the South back to normal as soon as possible, while the Radical Republicans used Congress to block the president, impose harsh terms, and upgrade the rights of the Freedmen.
 In the South, Black Freedmen and white Southerners with Republican sympathies joined forces with Northerners who had moved south (called "Carpetbaggers" by their southern opponents) to implement the policies of the Republican party.
 Despite being a minority, scalawags gained power by taking advantage of the Reconstruction laws of 1867, which disenfranchised the majority of Southern white voters as they could not take the Ironclad oath, which required they had never served in Confederate armed forces or held any political office under the state or Confederate governments.

-Historian John Hope Franklin gives an assessment of the motives of Southern Unionists.
+Historian John Hope Franklin assesses the motives of Southern Unionists.
 He noted that as more Southerners were allowed to vote and participate: A curious assortment of native Southerners thus became eligible to participate in Radical Reconstruction.
 And the number increased as the President granted individual pardons or issued new proclamations of amnesty ...
 Their primary interest was in supporting a party that would build the South on a broader base than the plantation aristocracy of Antebellum days.
 They found it expedient to do business with Negroes and so-called carpetbaggers, but often they returned to the Democratic party as it gained sufficient strength to be a factor in Southern politics.